jlebon/bootable/what-needs-work.md

  * The cryptographic trust chain is possible based on composefs, overlayfs, fsverity and UKI use to mount both application containers and the operating system bootable container images.
 However a working complete trust chain from hardware through to the app containers is not yet implemented.

+ * Software that install in `/opt` and expect to be able to write there will hit issues.
+To fix this, the derived build should also add symlinks in the required places from `/opt` to `/var`.
+Alternatively, one can enable the transient root feature, or the state overlay feature.

  * Currently when we deploy a bootable container image to a stock Linux system, without bootc already present, it is not possible to roll back.
 We should fix this.

  * Currently the tooling and the base images are limited to using RPM components in the container images. (bootc #468)